argymouz/alan-compiler/README.md

 ## Notes

-./alan.sh takes input from stdin.
+./alan takes input from stdin.

 -o flag must go before -i or -f to be registered.

-Intermediate code in both cases goes to output.ll.
+Intermediate code in both cases goes to .imm file.

-Final code goes to output.s.
+Final code goes to .asm file.